openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-In about a week Google will accept applications from Free Software projects to be part of Google™s Summer of Code.
+In about a week Google will accept applications from Free Software projects to be part of Googleâ€™s Summer of Code.
 This great project enables students who want to spend their summer time working on Free Software instead of a regular summer job the opportunity to do.
 Commonly called GSOC, the program helps students by paying them cash for their code.
 A successful project makes the student about USD 5000 which certainly is not bad for a summer job.